erkannt/streichholz-ts/README.md

 - filter to subset of a tagged union
 - cond that matches against first true condition
 - generate constructors to hide tag field
+- easy matching against a union of literal or other values